Office of Admissions FAQs

-What does it mean that UofL is "test optional" for fall 2021?
+What does it mean that UofL is "test optional"?

 We're glad you asked!
 View our test-optional FAQs.

 I am struggling with finding a place to take the ACT/SAT - what should I do?

 All of our programs are test optional for the class of 2021 so we would encourage you to apply without an ACT or SAT.
 In addition, there are pathways to scholarships without an ACT/SAT score, please reach out to your Admissions Counselor for more assistance or further questions.

 If I take the ACT or SAT after applying can I send UofL my updated scores?